How Generative AI & ChatGPT Impact Healthcare Industry

 To address these challenges, healthcare providers, researchers, and policymakers have to develop clear guidelines and standards for the use of AI in healthcare.
 This may involve developing new regulations and laws to govern the use of AI algorithms in clinical decision-making, as well as promoting transparency and accountability in the development and use of these technologies.

-Ultimately, the goal should be to ensure that the benefits of generative AI in healthcare are realized while minimizing the potential risks and ensuring that patient care remains the top priority for healthcare ecosystem.
+Ultimately, the goal should be to ensure that the benefits of generative AI in healthcare are realized while minimizing the potential risks and ensuring that patient care remains the top priority for the healthcare ecosystem.

-Getting started using Generative AI in Healthcare Organizations
+Getting started with Generative AI in Healthcare